rlim406/node-and-mySQL/README.md

 ![two](/images/two.png?raw=true "SQL Table")

-3. After initializing the npm using npm init -y, you install the mysql and inquirer dependencies using npm install mysql --save and npm install inquirer --save.
+3. After initializing the npm using npm init, you install the mysql and inquirer dependencies using npm install mysql --save and npm install inquirer --save.

 4. Establish a connection between your js file and your sql database.